Paperspace/Docs/explore-train-deploy/workflows/understanding-inputs-and-outputs.md

         type: volume
 ```

-Note: currently there is only unique volume per job.
-If more than one volume define in a job they will all refer to the same underlying storage.
+Note: currently there is only one unique volume per job.
+If more than one volume is define in a job they will all refer to the same underlying storage.
 (We plan to remove this restriction in a future version.)

 ## Strings